2023 Best Value Mechanic & Repair Technologies Bachelor's Degree Schools

 In addition to its great value ranking, Montana State University - Northern is in the top 10% of all schools on our Best Mechanic & Repair Technologies Bachelor’s Degree Trade Schools list.

 A rank of #4 on this year’s list means Western Michigan University is a great value for mechanic & repair technologies students working on their bachelor’s degree.
-WMU is a large public school located in the city of Kalamazoo.
+WMU is a fairly large public school located in the city of Kalamazoo.

 Full Mechanic & Repair Technologies at Western Michigan University Report